Jav65/tp/docs/UserGuide.md

 * `add-patient n/Javier w/8B ic/S9876543B t/diabetes t/mobility-issues`

 <box type="tip" seamless>
-**Tip:** Tags are optional and can be used to describe medical or care-related info.
+Tags are optional and can be used to describe medical or care-related info.
 </box>

 **Output:**